bismarx-v1/SchoolStuff/README.md

-# Robotický den na Proseku
+# Hewwo this is useless